lablup/backend.ai/docs/user-api/kernels.rst

      - The kernel ID used for later API calls.
    * - ``servicePorts``
      - ``list[object]``
-     - The list of :ref:`service-port-object`
+     - The list of :ref:`service-port-object`.
    * - ``created``
      - ``bool``
      - True if the kernel is freshly created.